Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/Variables/CreateCustomVariables.md

 </details>

 ## Generic Variables
-The GenericVariable base class contains everything required to make a fully functioning variable scriptable object, however it is a generic and therefore requires the user to create custom, empty, classes to define new variables of a specific type.
+The ```GenericVariable``` base class contains everything required to make a fully functioning variable scriptable object, however it is generic and therefore requires the user to create custom, empty, classes to define new variables of a specific type.

-This can be done like so,

 ```c#
 //Make the type of the GenericVariable whatever you want, this example is for an audio clip variable